 As discussed above, a CT with an open secondary behaves like an inductor.

-Now CT is always connected in a series of loads.
-So open circuit CT is nothing but an inductor in a series of a load.
-Refer to figure 2.
+Now, CT is always connected in a series of loads.
+So, open circuit CT is nothing but an inductor in series with a load.
+Refer to Figure 2.

-However, if the current is very high due to the small value of the load resistor R, the heavy flux in the core will generate and the core of the CT will saturate.
+However, if the current is very high due to the small value of the load resistor R, a heavy flux in the core will be generated, and the core of the CT will saturate.

 So the voltage across the primary (across two terminals of the equivalent inductor) will depend upon the load current and inductor value.